 The anonymous survey, which is designed to capture the patient’s journey from GP to diagnostics and treatment, takes around 20 minutes to complete.
 You can take part online, on paper, or over the phone.
 If you need help or want to take part in another language, you can call the free helpline at 0800 103 2804.
 Your personal data will be kept safe.

-Our most improved areas were as follows:
+Our most improved areas were:

-Since the 2023 survey results we have:
+Since the 2024 survey results we have:

 For more information about the survey, visit www.ncpes.co.uk.